witty-works/make-release/README.md

 Add a "make-release" file into each repository where you want to use make-release.sh with the following contents:

 * line 1 (version file name): The file name where the version number is tracked
+* line 2 (sentry organization): Name of the sentry organization, keep empty of sentry is not used
-* line 2 (sentry slug): Name of the sentry slug (sentry-cli projects -o witty-works list), keep empty of sentry is not used
+* line 3 (sentry slug): Name of the sentry slug (`sentry-cli projects -o [organization name] list`), keep empty of sentry is not used

 fe.

 ```
 app/main.py
+foo-bar
 nlp-api
 ```